chsl/PLADE/README.md

   <img src="./image/plade.png">
 <p/>

-This repository contains implementation of the point cloud registration method described in the following paper
+This repository contains an implementation of the point cloud registration method described in the following paper with slight modifications:

   ```
   PLADE: A Plane-based Descriptor for Point Cloud Registration with Small Overlap
   Songlin Chen, Liangliang Nan, Renbo Xia, Jibin Zhao, and Peter Wonka
   IEEE Transactions on Geoscience and Remote Sensing.
 58(4), 2530-2540, 2020
   ```
+The main change is to omit the use of boundary lines.
+The detection of boundary lines to form descriptors primarily comes into play when dealing with extremely incomplete point clouds where the point cloud fails to capture sufficient planar regions of a scene (thus no descriptors could be constructed).
+Since point clouds typically contain more than sufficient planar regions to construct descriptors and extracting planes tends to be more robust than extracting boundary lines, detecting and utilizing boundary lines becomes unnecessary.
+Resorting to additional boundary lines only introduces redundant descriptors and increases computational overhead without significant contribution to the registration process.

 ### Repository layout
-The repository contains a `CMakeLists.txt` file (in the root directory of the repository) that serves as an anchor for configuring and building programs, and a set of subfolders:
+The repository contains a `CMakeLists.txt` file (in the root directory of the repository) that serves as an anchor for configuring and building programs and a set of subfolders:
 * [`code`](https://github.com/chsl/PLADE/tree/master/code) - source code of PLADE implementation.
 * [`sample_data`](https://github.com/chsl/PLADE/tree/master/sample_data) - two pairs of test point clouds.